luvnft/podsearch/README.md

 - [x] Upload sanitized repo stripped of all private-api-keys etc...
 - [ ] We need to refactor the transcriber to be able to support concurrency
 - [ ] Start up all the pm2 instances in accorance to the written architecture (further up)
+- [ ] Doublecheck no API's have been leaked

 </details>